 COURSE NAME D.F.
-CREDIT L3 PCT Welding Technology (92530) 1.4 2.0
+CREDIT Penn College L3 PCT Welding Technology (92530) 1.4 2.0 NOW DUAL ENROLLMENT

 This course is designed to build on the principles that were taught in Welding I (92510) and Welding II (92520), and will incorporate the welding processes that most industries demand.
-The covered courses will be Gas Metal Arc Welding and Gas Tungsten Arc Welding(WEL124/129).
 The students will weld both ferrous and nonferrous metals with these processes and will learn how to correctly weld joints of different configurations, while it is in different positions (flat, horizontal, vertical, overhead).
 Other covered areas of welding include, blueprint reading and weld symbols.
 Also covered procedures will include Submerged Arc Welding (SAW) and Air Carbon Arc Cutting (CAC-A).
 Safe procedures and work habits used in the welding industry are taught and required from the students.
 Prerequisite(s): Level 2 Welding Technology.
-4 Credits